kbanach/tests-dictionary/README.md

 * basic documentation tool for other developers, that answers the question "how to use module you've just written?"
 * don't rely on any DB, service, whatsoever working in background (basically you should be able to run them locally offline)
 * pinpoint where the issue is in case of failure
-* in case of pass, developers know that they didn't break someone's else's code
+* in case of pass, developers know that they didn't break someone's else's code behavior (aka. methods still have the same output and impact on system)
 * cheap to setup, write and maintain

 Integration tests: